-Equity Securities, at Fair Value: S&P 500 Options-In February 2022, LMATT Series 2024, Inc., which the Company consolidates for financial reporting, purchased and sold S&P 500 call and put options through a broker.
-The Company purchased and sold additional S&P 500 call options through a broker in September 2022 through their 100% owned and fully consolidated subsidiaries LMATT Growth Series 2.2024, Inc. and LMATT Growth and Income Series 1.2026, Inc. The options are exchange traded, and fair value is determined using Level 1 inputs of quoted market prices as of the consolidated balance sheets dates.
-Changes in fair value are classified as unrealized (gain)/loss on investments within the consolidated statements of operations and comprehensive (loss) income.
-Refer to Note 22, Subsequent Events, for additional discussion.
+Equity Securities, at Fair Value: S&P 500 Options-LMATT Series 2024, Inc., which the Company consolidates for financial reporting, owns S&P 500 call options.
+The Company owns additional S&P 500 call options through their 100% owned and fully consolidated subsidiaries LMATT Growth Series 2.2024, Inc. and LMATT Growth and Income Series 1.2026, Inc. The options are exchange traded, and fair value is determined using Level 1 inputs of quoted market prices as of the consolidated balance sheets dates.
+Changes in fair value are classified as unrealized (gain) or loss on investments within the consolidated statements of operations and comprehensive (loss) income.
+On the last trading day of June 2024, the Company sold the S&P 500 call options that were held by LMATT Growth Series 2.2024, Inc. and LMATT Growth and Income Series 1.2026, Inc. with the proceeds used to extinguish the related market-indexed debt during the first week of July 2024.

 Available-for-Sale Securities, at Fair Value-The Convertible Promissory Note is classified as an available-for-sale security.
 Available-for-sale investments are subsequently measured at fair value.
 Unrealized holding gains and losses are excluded from earnings and reported in other comprehensive income until realized.
 The Company determines fair value of its available-for-sale investments using unobservable inputs by considering the initial investment value, next round financing, and the likelihood of conversion or settlement based on the contractual terms in the agreement.
-As of June 30, 2024 and December 31, 2023, the Company evaluated the fair value of its Promissory Note and determined that the fair value approximates the carrying value of \$1,165,575 and \$1,105,935, respectively.
+As of September 30, 2024 and December 31, 2023, the Company evaluated the fair value of its Promissory Note and determined that the fair value approximates the carrying value of \$1,185,740 and \$1,105,935, respectively.